ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 So we can use ec2 as a base level service here  to use as an example for connectivity.

-AWS services has two different classes or types of services which are public services and private services so
+AWS services has two different classes or types of services which are public services and private services that are running inside the VPC.

-anything inside the V PC is really

-private

 it's a domain that you manage your